Lately, I’ve had A LOT of people asking me about Yellowstone.

 We ordered a burger, roast beef w/ gravy & mashed potatoes and a French dip sandwich…the food was pretty good.

-NEXT STOP – approx. 1 hr from the West Entrance – OLD FAITHFUL –
+Our first stop of the day was approx. 1 hr from the West Entrance – Old Faithful

 This is a VERY busy area!